What are the differences between an Intercept course and a Classic Outward Bound course?

 Outward Bound’s Intercept courses are not appropriate for those with histories of chemical dependency, violent behaviors or some psychiatric conditions.

-How are parents/guardians involved in the Intercept program and who should attend the Family Seminar at the end of the course?
+How are parents/guardians involved in the Intercept program?
+Who should attend the Family Seminar at the end of the course?

-The Family Conference culminates with a Graduation Ceremony on the final day of the course and families travel home together.
+The Family Seminar culminates with a final parent session on the morning of the third day.
+Students and families travel home together after the end of the seminar.

 What can we expect upon completion of our Intercept course?